ePages-de/epages-devportal/_posts/2018/2018-06-26-kubernetes-deployments-with-helm-secrets.md

 {% image_custom image="/assets/img/pages/blog/images/author-asandau.jpg" width="10" align="left" circle %}

 <br>
-Alexander Sandau is a Java developer who is passionate about clean code, keen on open source, and is a movement enthusiast.
+Alexander Sandau is a Java developer, who is passionate about clean code, keen on Open Source, and likes to be on the move.